ataraxie/codeshovel/README.md

 <a name="web-service-rest"></a>
 ## Web Service REST

-As with the web service UI, you can either use our public web service or self-host your own (see the instructions [#web-service-ui](above).
+As with the web service UI, you can either use our public web service or self-host your own (see the instructions [#web-service-ui](above)).
 If you are using the self-hosted web service, change `https://se.cs.ubc.ca/codeshovel` to point to your own service.

-You can then interact with the host using the following REST endpoints.
+Interacting with the CodeShovel web service is through the following REST endpoints.
 Examples are provided using `curl` syntax for ease of testing, just adapt the values as needed.

-* To get the history for a method:
+* `GET getHistory/`: Retrieves the history of a method

 ```
 curl TBD